 Even with a watermark, an asset can still be exposed if the watermark is too small or transparent.
 In that case the watermark can simply be removed by cropping or editing a portion of the asset.
 How to avoid this, you may wonder?
 The answer to this question is very debatable, since there is not a perfect measure for watermark’s size, visibility and positioning.
 However, the safest way to go is using a 30% - 70% transparent watermark that covers a large portion of your asset.
 Also, have in mind, as we mentioned before, that your watermark should not interfere with the content of your asset.

 Having a good watermark is a great measure of protection, but it is sometimes hard to keep your data safe on the internet these days.
-With web scraping people and organizations can “scrape” or collect publicly available data, including images and videos, for further use such as market research, price and brand monitoring etc. While scraping is usually used in a good way, “scrapers” can also use data for personal gain by getting access to unprotected versions of assets that are not watermarked and use them as their own.
+With web scraping people and organizations can “scrape” or collect publicly available data, including images and videos, for further use such as market research, price and brand monitoring etc. “Scrapers” can also use data for personal gain by getting access to unprotected versions of assets that are not watermarked and use them as their own.
 The best way to prevent this is to create another rendition of an asset, with the watermark embedded into it.
 This way, the watermark is embedded, rather than just overlapping an asset and therefore scraping cannot separate the two.